 The Master’s thesis and seminar, 30 ECTS credits, is a part of specialization studies.
 The thesis an advanced research project, which requires approximately six months of full-time work.
 It is completed during the fourth semester of the degree program.

-Double and triple degree studies for LUT degree students
+Double degree studies for LUT degree students